 - Wearing old running shoes

 - Running on hard surfaces, like asphalt or concrete

-- Wearing high heels all day before switching into flat running shoes
+- Wearing high heels all day before switching to flat running shoes

 Plantar fasciitis is diagnosed based on your medical history and physical examination.
 During the exam, your doctor will check for areas of tenderness in your foot.
 The location of your pain can help determine its cause.